18 Horror Movies Based On True Stories That Will Creep You Out

 The Entity

 "The Entity" is based on a particularly upsetting true story in which a woman was repeatedly raped by an unseen force.
 The film, starring Barbara Hershey, is inspired by the case of Doris Bither, a mother of four who told parapsychologists that she was being raped by an invisible person on a regular basis.
 When she turned to scientists to help figure out what was happening to her, they began observing her to determine the validity of her claims.
 During this process, scientist Barry Taff captured photos of the supposed phenomenon.
-He claims on his website that Bither wasn't experiencing ghostly rape, but "a rather disturbingly real poltergeist outbreak."
+He claims on his website that Bither wasn't experiencing ghostly sexual assault, but "a rather disturbingly real poltergeist outbreak."

 "The Entity" makes Hershey a sympathetic character who is doing her best as a single mother.
 Not much is known about the actual Bither, except that her relationship with her children wasn't great and that she experienced a great deal of childhood trauma.